Still Game: Comic book adaptation

 In August 2024, it was revealed the series would be brought back in comic book form.
-The first volume released in September 2024, which was adapted from the first series.
+The first volume, titled He Who Hingeth Aboot Getteth HeeHaw!, released in September 2024, which was adapted from the first series.
+The second book, titled Hurdy Gurdy Gurdy in the Windae Boxes!, released on 31 October 2025.
+The third and final book, titled People Huv Tae Know!, released on 18 September 2026.

 Reception

 Still Game has received acclaim from audiences and critics and is considered a cultural phenomenon in its native Scotland.
 Referring to the fifth series' finale, Scottish tabloid newspaper the Daily Record heralded for Still Game to be added to the ranks of the "greatest sitcoms ever".
 They called the episode "classic comedy" and said it was "a perfect mix of empathetic friendship, laugh-out-loud gags, real feeling in the acting and genuine warmth and chemistry between the characters".
 The Daily Record also reported that Still Game had higher ratings than rival comedies The Catherine Tate Show and Steve Coogan's Saxondale with 300,000 and 700,000 more viewers respectively.
 Creator and star Ford Kiernan said of the ratings: "I am absolutely delighted.
 The figures have gradually increased – episode after episode."
 TV Today praised the show for being "refreshing" in the age of dying sitcoms.
 It said the show was funny in a "straight down the line way".
 Ahead of its finale in 2019, Megan Wallace of The Guardian deemed it "Scotland's best-loved sitcom."
 The show has won awards in both the 2004 and 2005 BAFTA Scotland awards and was named as the winner in the Best Broadcast category at the 2004 Glenfiddich Spirit of Scotland Awards.
 In 2006, the show was once again nominated for a BAFTA Scotland award for the "Most Popular Television" category, beating contenders including Rebus and Taggart.
 Paul Riley, who plays Winston, was also awarded for his role in the show.